 STYLE YOUR HAIR DAILY

-Pop music works best when all of its elements come together and resonate… and Mel & Kim’s debut single ‘Showing Out’ (Get Fresh at the Weekend) is a case in point!
-The track was an instant smash in the clubs, yet it proved a slow burner on the UK singles chart, due in part, perhaps to its original sleeve image which, although striking, did little to convey the chic, hat wearing girls in the video.
-Cue a hasty sleeve revision courtesy of photographer David O’Dowd.
-David perfectly captured the sisters' streetwise personalities and the spirit of their song, in an instantly recognisable shot which was undoubtedly instrumental in connecting the single in the stores with the girls on film, and in propelling the track into the UK top 10.
+Pop music works best when all of its elements come together and resonate - and Mel & Kim’s debut single Showing Out (Get Fresh at the Weekend) is a case in point!
+The track was an instant smash in the clubs, yet it proved a slow burner on the UK singles chart, due in part, perhaps, to its original sleeve image which, although striking, did little to convey the chic, hat wearing girls in the promotional video - Cue a hasty sleeve revision, courtesy of photographer David O’Dowd.
+David perfectly captured the sisters' streetwise personalities and the spirit of their song in an instantly recognisable shot which was undoubtedly instrumental in connecting the single in the stores with the girls on film - and in propelling the track into the UK top 10.

-Here, David shares some amazing unreleased shots from the 'Showing Out' session and takes us behind the image to reveal what Mel & Kim were really like to shoot and his pride in watching them go on to become the "proper little popstars" he believed they would be.
+Here, David shares some amazing unreleased shots from the Showing Out session and takes us behind the image to reveal what Mel & Kim were really like to shoot and his pride in watching them go on to become the "proper little popstars" he believed they would be.

 I can remember the day I first met Mel & Kim as if it was yesterday…

-I had a call from the girls’ record company [‘Supreme’} asking if I would like to photograph them as they were slowly getting airplay with 'Showing Out' but were unhappy with the single cover shot.
-At the time, I offered free photo sessions to both signed and new artists, as it was a good way to get in there early with artists and my studio in Greewich, like most studios, would have empty slots, or what we called ‘down time’.
-I trained in press photo journalism so, when I wasn’t shooting, I was either in my studio doing stock syndication editing and copying pictures shot in the last few days (or even hours) to send out to magazines or newspapers and it was so large that I could keep the lighting set up permanently, ready to be wheeled into any configuration in minutes, but still work in the same space.
-My studio was my office and sometime living quarters and it was definitely my favourite place to hang out.
+At the time, I used to offer free photo sessions to both signed and new artists, as it was a good way to get in there early with the artists - and my studio in Greewich, like most studios, would have empty slots, or what we called ‘down time’.
+My studio was large enough that I could keep the lighting set up permanently, ready to be wheeled into any configuration in minutes, but still work in the same space, so when I wasn’t shooting, I was either in there doing stock syndication or editing and copying pictures shot in the last few days (or even hours), to send out to magazines or newspapers.
+It was my office and sometime living quarters, and it was definitely my favourite place to hang out.
+Anyway, I had a call from the girls’ record company [Supreme}, asking if I would like to photograph them, as they were slowly getting airplay with Showing Out but were unhappy with the single cover shot.

-Mel & Kim appeared shortly after in their red and black outfits and the trademark hats that would unknowingly become the front cover for their huge hit ‘Showing Out’, and start the look that they would become so well known for in the early days.
-To me, the clothes the girls wore at our photo shoot was acknowledgement that they were aware that image was a must.
-I loved the tailoring of the pant trousers and Spanish type matador jackets and the hats just finished off a look that said, 'we could be from South America, Europe or the Caribbean’!
+Mel & Kim appeared shortly after, in their red and black outfits, and the trademark hats that would unknowingly become the front cover for their huge hit Showing Out, and start the look that they would become so well known for in the early days.
+To me, the clothes the girls wore at our photo shoot was an acknowledgement that they were aware that image was a must.
+I loved the tailoring of the pant trousers and Spanish type matador jackets, and the hats just finished off a look that said, 'we could be from South America, Europe or the Caribbean’!
 (But we ain’t ever going to be respectable, lol!)

-That night I remember describing them both to my girlfriend.
+I think Mel & Kim were in the very same position that most of the artists I have worked with who are on the brink of stardom found themselves.
+They had put their hearts and souls into making it in a very fickle industry, and they had all the right attributes - along with a cracking song - but they were aware that nothing short of hard work was the key to success.
+That night, I remember describing them both to my girlfriend.
 Kim, to me, was the sensible head and the leader of the band, but was also bloody gorgeous, and Mel was just gorgeous!
-It's surreal to remember but my girlfriend asked me if they were twins and I remember saying, ‘Mmmmmm, no they’re not, but it’s weird as they act like twins and they seem to bounce of each other like twins, yet they look different and are both incredible hot in so many ways.’
-Now remember we were all of same age, including my girlfriend who eventually said "So basically you fancy both of them!"
+It's surreal to remember, but my girlfriend asked me if they were twins, and I remember saying, ‘Mmmmmm, no they’re not.
+But it’s weird, as they act like twins, and they seem to bounce of each other like twins.
+Yet they look different and are both incredible hot in so many ways.’
+Now remember, we were all the same sort of age, including my girlfriend, who eventually said, "So basically you fancy both of them!"
 "Mmmmmm lol!"

-One of my favourite moments from my life was walking up Oxford Street in London and seeing that HMV were displaying huge photos from our photo-shoot promoting the ‘Showing Out’ single and the girls were obviously becoming proper little 'popstars'.
+One of my favourite moments from my life was walking up Oxford Street, in London, and seeing that HMV were displaying huge photos from our photo-shoot, promoting the Showing Out single, and the girls were obviously becoming proper little 'pop stars'.
 You have to remember that, like Mel & Kim, I was also busy trying to get ahead in the music world and establish myself as a music photographer.
 I was only 20 years old at that time, with a brother in one of the world’s biggest bands - Culture Club.
-Like George, I was a huge fan of music but my love was always photography so to see a band I had snapped become successful was extremely uplifting and a pointer that I too was going in the right direction.
-We didn’t have camera phones in those days so I came back at night with my girlfriend to show her the huge display and to snap some pics.
+Like George, I was a huge fan of music, but my love was always photography, so to see a band I had snapped become successful was extremely uplifting and a pointer that I too was going in the right direction.
+We didn’t have camera phones in those days so I came back at night with my girlfriend, to show her the huge display and to snap some pics.
 Hearing how good their song was and seeing that huge display just about made my year!
-Especially when I saw the video for their second song 'Respectable' on Top of the Pops and noticed they had also used the shots from our photo-shoot in the background of the video that accompanied that single .
+Especially when I saw the video for their second song Respectable on Top of the Pops, and noticed they had also used the shots from our photo-shoot in the background of the video that accompanied that single .

-As I said, I also worked in music-based press photography so, as the months went by, I continued to bump into the girls in different parts of the UK and Europe.
-We would see each other at various awards shows, charity events (like the recording of the Ferry Aid single 'Let It Be') and at the odd glitzy party or two that I had been lucky enough to get an invite to.
-It was always nice saying hi and joking with them that they were now ‘proper popstars’!
+As I said, I also worked in music-based press photography (I trained in press photo journalism) so, as the months went by, I continued to bump into the girls in different parts of the UK and Europe.
+We would see each other at various awards shows, charity events (like the recording of the Ferry Aid single Let It Be) and at the odd glitzy party or two that I had been lucky enough to get an invite to.
+It was always nice saying hi and joking with them that they were now ‘proper pop stars’!

-David captures Mel & Kim recording for the Ferry Aid ensemble charity single 'Let It Be' on March 16th 1987
+David captures Mel & Kim recording for the Ferry Aid ensemble charity single Let It Be, on March 16th 1987

-From a photographer’s point of view, the lens loved Mel & Kim and you can’t fake that.
+From a photographer’s point of view, the lens loved Mel & Kim - and you can’t fake that.

 David O' Dowd